mbrandonw/presentations/2023-04-18-dependencies/dependencies.iapresenter/text.md

 So, that was just a lot of time spent on negativity.
 We saw problem after problem with various code snippets, so now we will devote time to some positivity.
 What can we do to fix the problem?

-// TODO: talk about the fix falling into two buckets:
-//   * First you take control of the dependency
-//   * Second you must make it ergonomic to access dependencies

 ---
-	_What can we do about it?	_

 # In short:
 ### Don't reach out to code you don't own and can't control